 Barbecue books like Project Smoke, Franklin Barbecue, and Barbecue Sauces, Rubs, and Marinades–Bastes, Butters & Glazes, Too are great resources to inspire his culinary genius.

-If your grill master doesn’t currently own a grill, the Weber Smokey Joe Portable Grill gives you amazing bang for your buck!
+If he doesn’t currently own a grill, the Weber Smokey Joe Portable Grill gives you amazing bang for your buck!

 2. The Movie Lover